 “If you see the TV images, I said to the camera ‘this is for you,’ and I dedicated it to him.
 That was a huge satisfaction.”

-His tanned appearance perhaps belied a grit, toughness and obsession with the spring Classics.
+He displayed grit and toughness in abundance and was obsessed with the spring Classics.
 This passion was reciprocal; time was when multi-national fans would wear ‘Io Tifo Tafi’ (I Support Tafi) T-shirts to races.
 Tafi took his long-awaited Paris-Roubaix win with a solo move in 1999; runner-up and team-mate Wilfried Peeters contends that he flicked him, but that’s another story.

 A beautiful Flanders farewell